 The major finding from this study involves fifth graders' comprehension of narrative texts.
 With the employment of non-parametric statistical analysis, the study reveals that both reading aloud and telling stories by a teacher did significantly impact for the better the students' comprehension of narrative text as compared to simply having the students read stories silently.

 Wightman, Shawn Kevin, "The effects of story performance on fourth and fifth grade students' comprehension and oral reading fluency of narrative and expository texts" (2011).
 Wayne State University Dissertations.
-Paper 402.
+402.